themostclueless/qeaml.github.io/pages/character/DDOP.md

 ## Appearance

-Drug Dealer Officer Police takes the appearance of a BLU Engineer wearing a Ghastly Gibus.
+Drug Dealer Officer Police takes the appearance of a BLU Engineer wearing a Ghostly Gibus.
 He is played by [domi9].

 ## See Also